May there be kindness in your gaze when you look within. ~John O’Donohue

 Teaching and Photography

 Following in my father and grandfather’s footsteps, I became a teacher, drawn to education as a space for both individual and social transformation.
-Teaching taught me deep listening, perspective-taking, and intellectual humility—learning how to pay attention to what others need, value, and notice.
+Teaching taught me deep listening, perspective-taking, and intellectual humility—learning to pay attention to what others need, value, and notice.

-Alongside teaching, photography became a practice of mindfulness: the stillness of the image, deep looking , patience, and slow observation while staying curious.
-I brought this way of seeing into classrooms and communities, inviting students—and now clients—to engage with attention, curiosity, and care.
-Learning to decenter myself and follow the perspectives of others continues to shape how I mentor and guide mindfulness practice today.
+Alongside teaching, photography became a practice of mindfulness: the stillness of the image, deep looking, patience, and slow observation while staying curious.
+Over time, I brought this way of seeing into classrooms and communities, inviting students—and now clients—to engage the world with attention, curiosity, and care.

-“Andrea is calming and makes everything in my mind feel peaceful.” -Maddox, age 10
+“Andrea is calming and makes everything in my mind feel peaceful.” ~Maddox, age 10